|Early July 2020||2020-2021 PTCAS Applications open|

 Applicants must apply online using the Physical Therapists Centralized Application Service (PTCAS) application at www.ptcas.org.
 See the PTCAS website for specific application fees, date and instructions.

 Qualified applicants have a cumulative GPA of 3.0 or higher.
-Please see the PTCAS website to learn how to calculate each of these three cumulative GPAs at http://www.ptcas.org/GPA.
+Please see the PTCAS website to learn how to calculate cumulative GPAs at http://www.ptcas.org/GPA.